A Vultron Protocol Case Object

 deployment of fixes within the CVD process.

-These two classes add the vfd_state
+These two classes add the vfd_state attribute with different possible values.

-whereas Deployers only have two possible values (..d
+whereas Deployers only have two possible values (..d and ..D).

-Other than that, Vendors and Deployers have the same attributes as other Participants
+Other than that, Vendors and Deployers have the same attributes as other Participants.

-we can safely assume that those individuals or organizations exist and persist independently of the Cases
+we can safely assume that those individuals or organizations exist and persist independently of the Cases they

 participate in.

-is associated with a long-lived Contact
+Hence, each Participant class in a Case is associated with a long-lived Contact record that represents an

 individual or organization.

-class is outside the scope of this document, so we will simply say that there is nothing
+Defining the Contact class is outside the scope of this document, so we will simply say that there is nothing

 particularly special about it.

-to have names, email addresses, phone numbers, etc.
+One might reasonably expect Contacts to have names, email addresses, phone numbers, etc.

 Directory Services Are (Currently) Out of Scope